Kids Need Kiwanis

 Are you ready to help create communities that let all children thrive, prosper and grow?

-When?
-1st & 3rd Tuesday of every month
+Meetings: 1st & 3rd Tuesday of every month, either for breakfast or lunch.

 Organizations We Support